Seek Returns logo

 Min

-ANET vs. STX: A comparison of their Forward PEG Ratio against the Computer Hardware industry benchmark.
+ANET vs. STX: A comparison of their Price-to-Sales Ratio (TTM) against their respective Communications Equipment and Technology Hardware, Storage & Peripherals industry benchmarks.

 ANET